 Needles must not be recapped after use unless the employer’s risk assessment has identified that recapping is itself required to prevent a risk, for example when it is could reduce the risk of contamination of sterile preparations.
 In these limited cases, appropriate devices to control the risk of injury to employees must be provided.
 For example, needle-blocks can be used to remove and hold the needle cap and so allow safe one-handed recapping.

 It is required to place secure containers and instructions for safe disposal of medical sharps close to the work area.
 COSHH requires systems to dispose of contaminated waste safely.
-The Sharps Regulations supplement this by requiring that clearly marked and secure containers be placed close to the areas where medical sharps are used.
+The Sharps Regulations supplement this by requiring that clearly marked and secure containers are placed close to the areas where medical sharps are used.
 Instructions for staff on safe disposal of sharps must also be placed in those areas.

-In many healthcare facilities sharps bins can be placed next to the healthcare worker so they can drop the used sharp straight into it.
-For example, in wards this can be achieved by placing the sharps container on the dispensing trolley.
-However, some healthcare workers do not operate in premises in which they have control, for example paramedics or healthcare workers working in a patient’s home.
+In many healthcare facilities, sharps bins can be placed next to the healthcare worker so they can drop the used sharp straight into it.
+For example, inwards, this can be achieved by placing the sharps container on the dispensing trolley.
+However, some healthcare workers do not operate in premises in which they have control, for example, paramedics or healthcare workers working in a patient’s home.
 In these cases, the employer’s risk assessment should select appropriate sharps, specify safe working procedures and provide suitable portable sharps containers and means for collection and replacement of those.